eflanili7881/AdobeRepackerAndInstallerScript/README.md

   - AdobePremierePro3All (Installation fails with error 1603.)
   - AdobePhotoshop10* (Installation fails with error 1603.)
   - Probably all main packages and protected packages can't be unpacked.
 But optional packages like Bridge does.
+- But some CS3 main packs can be unpacked.
+These are:
+  - AdobeDreamweaver9*